Should I go to A&E?

 Urgent treatment centre

-If you have a minor illness or injury and it cannot wait until your GP surgery is open, you can visit our urgent care centre based at Walsall Manor Hospital.
+If you have a minor illness or injury and it cannot wait until your GP surgery is open, you can visit our urgent treatment centre based at Walsall Manor Hospital.
 The centre can provide fast, expert care for injuries and illnesses that are urgent but not life-threatening, including:

 - cuts, burns and bites